velvia/spark-sql-gdelt/README.md

     - Converting CSV into JSON with proper types is tedious, the only tools I've found (`pip install dataconverters`) that automatically infer types are pretty slow
     - A JSON file in the format described above is 5x the size of the original CSV.
 For a 100GB dataset (based on the CSV) this is too much overhead.

 * **Parquet** - being column oriented with compression, Parquet files should be smaller than CSV and load faster into Spark too.
-Converting CSV to Parquet is nontrivial though.
+Converting CSV to Parquet is nontrivial though -- the easiest way is to actually use Spark's `saveAsParquetFile` once you use one of the other methods!

 * **case classes** - This is the approach this tutorial takes, because we could then directly load CSV files into Spark and parse them into case classes.
 The disadvantage is that this code only works for the GDELT dataset.
     - UPDATE: Turns out this is *HORRIBLY* slow in Spark 1.0.2.
 Thus the tutorial is now taking the approach of reading in each raw CSV line and converting it to JSON using `parseGDeltAsJson`, then using `jsonRDD`.